runtimerevolution/revent-app/README.md

 - Run `npm run dev` to start the development server
 - Visit  `http://localhost:3000` to view the application
 - Start coding! :)

+## How to setup graphql Client

+- Install all the necessary packages ( @apollo/client )

+- Create a new ApolloClient and wrap the app with it using ApolloProvider.

+- Now we just need useQuery or useMutation to apply our Queries and Mutations, making a request to our API.

+Example for Mutation:
+`const [addPhoto] = useMutation(ADD_PHOTO)`

+Example for Query:
+`const { loading, error, data } = useQuery(GET_CURRENT_PHOTOS)`